facelessuser/PyMdown/Usage.md

 !!! caution "Note"
     PyMdown utilizes the [pathconverter](Extensions/PathConverter.html) extension to convert links and references in the actual markdown content.
 If `pathconverter` is manually configured instead of letting PyMdown handle it, these settings will have no effect.

     The other exception is with previews.
 In order for links and references to work in previews, they must be paths that are relative to the preview's temp directory or they must be absolute paths.
 For this reason, PyMdown will always enable path conversions for previews.
-If you have manually set up the `pathconverter` extension, preview's will overwrite the `relative_path` argument to ensure it is set to `${OUTPUT}` which will allow the preview to display content properly.
+If you have manually set up the `pathconverter` extension, preview's will overwrite the `relative_path` argument to ensure it is set to `${OUTPUT}` which will allow the preview to display content properly by making asset paths relative to the previews location.
+By default, the `relative_path` is set to `${REL_PATH}` which is the output path by default, but can be altered via the command line option `--relpath` or the `relpath` frontmatter option.

 ### Python Markdown Extensions
 Extensions to be used are defined under the **extensions** keyword.
 Each entry in the extensions are dictionaries.
 They must have the `name` key which should specify the Python module that is to be loaded, and they can optionally contain `config` which would be another dictionary setting up the given extension's settings.